DebugML/debugml.github.io/_posts/2024-07-02-compositional-concepts.md

             </div>
         </div>
     </div>
-    <figcaption>PCA-based concepts for the CLIP model do not compose.</figcaption>
+    <figcaption>PCA-based concepts for the CLIP model do not compose.
+The first column depicts the "white birds" concept by showing the two samples closest to the concept representation.
+The second column shows the "small birds" concept and the two closest images are small birds in this case.
+The last column shows the composition of the two preceding concept representations.</figcaption>
 </figure>